RickTee/dirtool/README.md

 # DirTool
-Programmed in C++ using the Qt libs.
+Programmed in C++ using the Qt libs on Redhat 7.9.
+Run on Windows at your own risk/extreem frustration. :D

 Copy of Directory Opus which was avalable on the Amiga.